Mental health during the COVID-19 pandemic: LGBTQ Youth

-Students
+Impact on Students

 K-12

 Schools have been able to play the role of a safety net in many cases where adults look out for the mental health status of their students.
 In schools teachers and adults are able to be on the look out and recognize physical/emotional distress, signs of physical abuse, and/or sudden significant or subtle changes in behavior.
 Should they recognize any apparent disruptions, teachers are able to intervene and provide their students with the necessary resources to help them.

 However, during the COVID-19 pandemic, with students and teachers out, this system has not been in place.
 When schools shut down, teachers had to resort to online learning where they were no longer able to see how students were doing physically/mentally and weren't able to provide them with the help they needed.
 With the lack of resources to help students, it resulted in a drastic increase in depression and anxiety rates, increasing by over 20%.
 Since students were suffering mentally, it became challenging for them to have the motivation to do their school work.

 As COVID-19 mitigation efforts began to ease up and students return to the classroom, teachers have noticed an increase in crying and disruptive behavior in this population of students and also increased occurrences in violence and bullying.
-Mental health professionals call for schools and education institutions everywhere to implement a number of health promotion programs in their schools that may teach students how to prevent succumbing to adverse mental health issues and how to cope with the reality and continuing effects of COVID-19 so that it does not get in the way of their education and future endeavours.
+Mental health professionals call for schools and education institutions everywhere to implement a number of health promotion programs in their schools that may teach students how to prevent succumbing to adverse mental health issues and how to cope with the reality and continuing effects of COVID-19 so that it does not get in the way of their education and future endeavors.